 When first creating Tru Faces one of the things we obviously needed was a name.
 We believe in not hiding who you truly are, or staying true to yourself, and originally our plan had been to focus on the facial difference community so we used true faces.
 The “e” in true got taken off because apparently that instagram username was taken.
 We have also since changed the idea of just focusing on facial differences and expanded to all disabilities to create more inclusion and diversity to our page.

-I'm Emilee!
-I'm 22 years old and I was born with Cone Dystrophy, a genetic retinal condition that causes me to have 20/200 vision, be light sensitive and completely colour blind.
+I'm Emilee and I was born with Cone Dystrophy, a genetic retinal condition that causes me to have 20/200 vision, be light sensitive and completely colour blind.
 I have about 12 pairs of colourful sunglasses to help with that.

 As far as hobbies, I love spending time with my family and outdoors.
 I also enjoy being active and volunteering in the community.
-I competed in pageants and was Miss Personality Eastern Canada 2022 and am the Vice-Chair of the CNIB National Youth Council.
+I competed in pageants and have won 5 titles, with my most recent one being Miss Personality North America 2025.

 My disability has never stopped me from doing anything, including starting Tru Faces with my sister.